matthew-murillo/trade_simulator/readme.md

 ## Description

 A quantitative general equilibrium trade model based off of Caliendo and Parro 2015.
-Used the OECD's Inter-Country Input-Output (ICIO) tables to estimate the model.
+I use the OECD's Inter-Country Input-Output (ICIO) tables to estimate trade flows.
+Trade elasticies need to be updated.
 The model is used to simulat different trade policies and their effects on the global economy.

 ## References